idominikosgr/VibeKit-VDK-CLI/README.md

-# DevRulesPlus
+# CodePilotRules

 An enhanced framework for AI-assisted development that provides comprehensive rules, patterns, and guidelines for AI coding assistants across multiple platforms, languages, and technologies.

 ## Overview

-DevRulesPlus enhances AI-assisted development by providing comprehensive guidelines for AI coding assistants across multiple platforms.
+CodePilotRules enhances AI-assisted development by providing comprehensive guidelines for AI coding assistants across multiple platforms.
 The project features specialized rules for various languages, frameworks, and technologies, with a focus on modern development practices, memory management, and cross-session continuity.

 Key features include:
 - Multi-platform support for different AI assistants and IDEs